oroinc/documentation/management_console/system/user_management/roles/create_manage_roles.rst

 .. contents:: :local:
     :depth: 1

-In |oro_application|, you can create new roles and apply permissions to fit specifically your business processes, clone and modify the existing roles.
+You can create new roles and apply permissions to fit specifically your business processes, clone and modify the existing roles.

 See a short demo on `how to create a and manage roles <https://www.orocrm.com/media-library/create-manage-roles>`_, or continue reading the step-by-step guidance below.